 - Spray crock pot with cooking spray.
 Place chicken breasts in bottom of crock pot.

 - In a medium bowl, combine ketchup, soy sauce, hot water, honey, garlic powder and onion powder.
-Mix until disolved.
+Mix until dissolved.

 - Pour mixture evenly over chicken breasts.

-- Once chicken is cooked, shred with two forks.
+- Once chicken is cooked, remove from crockpot and cool for 10 minutes.
+Shred with two forks.

-- Add 1 tablespoon or corn starch and mix well.
+- Drain liquid from crock pot into separate bowl.
+Add 1 tablespoon or corn starch to the remaining liquid in the crock pot and mix well.
 Let sit until thickens, about 5 minutes.

 - Serve warm over rice.
 Top with steamed broccoli and carrots if desired.